SuperTapood/Cudheart/roadmap.md

 - [ ] properly name variables
 - [ ] add functions that return boolean arrays in equal in logic (seperate by equal and equal all)
 - [ ] check if a string can be used without string type
+- [ ] maybe change to using custom datatypes (maybe could then make into lib?)
+- [ ] add a bunch of non array functions (maybe to use in array functions?)
+- [ ] jesus christ please make a better way to create an ndarray from a discrete ndarray (like in the complex or string things)
 - [ ] find a way to package this as a lib file
 - [ ] add more bitwise function variation
 - [ ] maybe add matrix and vector ops ndarray compatibility?